zhouhua/obsidian-popkit/README.md

 ### How to Use

 - Select a piece of text in the Obsidian editor, and the PopKit toolset will instantly appear.
 Click on a tool to use it.
-- You can also quickly invoke the pop-up toolset with the default shortcut `Cmd + .`.

 ## Customization